-- Amnesty International has more than 1,100,000 members, subscribers and regular donors in over 150 countries and territories and more than 8,000 local Amnesty International groups in over 70 countries. - There are nationally organized sections in 51 countries, 30 of them in Latin America, the Caribbean, Africa, Asia and the Middle East. - The organization's nerve centre is the International Secretariat in London, with over 280 staff and over 70 volunteers from more than 50 countries.
-The Secretary General is Pierre Sané. - Amnesty International is governed by a nine-member International Executive Committee (IEC).
+- Amnesty International has more than 1,100,000 members, subscribers and regular donors in over 150 countries and territories and over 8,000 Amnesty International volunteer groups 70 countries) in over 70 countries. - -- There are nationally organized sections in 51 countries, 30 of them in Latin America + Caribbean, Africa, Asia and the Middle East. - -- The organization's nerve centre is the International Secretariat in London, with over 290 paid staff and 90 volunteers from more than 50 countries.
+The Secretary General is Pierre Sané. - -- Amnesty International is governed by a nine-member International Executive Committee (IEC).
 It comprises eight volunteer members, elected every two years by an International Council comprising representatives of the worldwide movement, and an elected member of the International Secretariat.